 What About Windows 10 on ARM?

-Microsoft is now shipping Windows 10 PCs that use ARM processors.
-These computers have an emulation layer that allows them to run traditional 32-bit Windows software.
+Microsoft is now shipping Windows 10 PCs that use ARM processors (and Windows 11 PCs that use ARM processors, too).
+These computers have an emulation layer that allows them to run traditional Windows software.

 While these ARM PCs may ship in S Mode, you can also choose to leave S Mode for free on these PCs.
 That will let you install 32-bit desktop applications from everywhere, although many demanding applications and games don’t perform well in the emulation layer.

-Many S Mode PCs, like Microsoft’s own Surface Laptop, have Intel processors.
+Many S Mode PCs have Intel processors.
 A PC with any type of hardware can be configured in S Mode, and Windows 10 on ARM PCs don’t have to use S Mode.